Type 21 frigate: Design

 These ships were the Royal Navy's first privately designed warships for many years.
 They were also the first design to enter service with the Royal Navy to be solely powered by gas-turbine engines, with two Rolls-Royce Tynes for cruising and two Rolls-Royce Olympus for high speeds arranged in a combined gas or gas (COGOG) arrangement.
 The design had a large superstructure in relation to the volume of the main hull (below No 1 Deck) and made use of large amounts of aluminium alloy in the superstructure with the aim of reducing the topweight.
 However the design team miscalculated the weight of the ‘Outfit’ in and on the superstructure.
 The height of the superstructure exacerbated the error.
-Worries later surfaced about aluminium’s resilience to fire, particularly following a major fire on Amazon in 1977 during which aluminium ladders distorted, preventing fire-fighting teams from reaching the blaze, and its ability to withstand blast damage.
+Worries later surfaced about aluminium's resilience to fire, particularly following a major fire on Amazon in 1977 during which aluminium ladders distorted, preventing fire-fighting teams from reaching the blaze, and its ability to withstand blast damage.
 Later British warships avoided aluminium for superstructure and load-bearing structure, and reverted to steel.

 As delivered, the Type 21s were armed with a single 4.5 inch Mark 8 naval gun forward, and a four-round launcher for the SeaCat surface-to-air missile aft.
 The Italian Selenia Orion-10X lightweight fire control radar was adopted to control both the gun and the SeaCat missile (as the GWS-24 system) in an effort to save weight.
 A Type 992Q air/surface radar was fitted, but a long-range air-search radar was not provided.
 A hangar and flight deck were provided for a single helicopter, at first the Westland Wasp.
 The CAAIS was provided to integrate the ship's weapons and sensor systems and provide the crew with all the relevant information they required to fight the ship, as and when they needed it.

-In terms of automation, systems integration and habitability, they were well in advance of many of the ships that they replaced, such as the Type 81 (Tribal-class) frigate and Type 12M - the latter's basic design could be traced back to 1945.
+In terms of automation, systems integration and habitability, they were well in advance of many of the ships that they replaced, such as the and Type 12M - the latter's basic design could be traced back to 1945.